LaunchCode-Education-Archived/cs50x-live/README.md

 ## What is CS50x?

-CS50 is Harvard’s Introduction to Programming class for non-computer science majors.
+CS50 is Harvard’s Introduction to Computer Science class for non-computer science majors.
 CS50x (notice the 'x') is a free online version of the class offered through edX, a MOOC (massive open online course) platform formed by Harvard and MIT.
 LaunchCode’s CS50x is an in-person version of CS50x with mentored support, curated content, additional exercises, and supplemental skill tracks.

 CS50 is Harvard’s Introduction to Programming class for non-majors.
 CS50x is a free online version of the class offered through edX, a MOOC (massive open online course) platform formed by Harvard and MIT.
 LaunchCode’s CS50x is an in-person version of CS50x with mentored support, curated content, additional exercises, and supplemental skill tracks.